ivoleitao/stash/packages/stash_sqlite/README.md

 ## Usage

-The example bellow stores a Task object on a sqlite cache that uses a file based SQLite database.
+The example bellow stores a Task object on a file based sqlite cache.
 A in-memory alternative is also available as well although mostly suited for testing.

 ```dart
 import 'dart:io';